mnecas/ovirt_ansible_backup/README.md

 Fill in the rest of the vars as needed and pay special attention to the timeout values, especially if you intend to export large VMs.

-Run the playbook with a simple crontab at whatever schedule you like for automated backups.
+Run the playbook on crontab at whatever schedule you like for easy automated backups.

 ## Links to some of the ansible modules used in this project: